This precept is written in Japanese as “一、道場のみの空手と思ふな Hitotsu, dōjō nomi no karate to omou na“.

 An instructor once told me that he would practice tora guchi while waiting for the kettle to boil, stand in shiko dachi to strengthen his legs while brushing his teeth, and stand on one foot while hanging out the washing to improve his balance.

-A few minutes here and there, in the long run, can add up to a lot of time.
+A few minutes here and there, in the long run, can add up to a lot of time and substantial progress.

-Even just 10 to 15 minutes of regular daily karate practice can make a huge difference because it helps build muscle memory and create and enforce new neural pathways.
+Even just 10 to 15 minutes of regular daily karate practice can make a huge difference because it helps create and enforce new neural pathways and build muscle memory.

 With those small junks of time, you can choose either to practice something new that you’ve just learned, practice a favorite kata, work on a particular weakness or simply improve your basic techniques.